acs-network/lightshaper/README.md

 ###  V1.0 (August 24, 2022)
 * **Rate control updated**

-   In the current version, LightShaper is mainly used for mixing invalid packets of variable length for rate control.
+   In the current version, L2shaping is mainly used for mixing invalid packets of variable length for rate control.

 * **Features added**